Editorial Standards

 - The signed 8453-PE must be scanned and attached as an unencrypted PDF with the e-filed return.
 Do not mail it, and do not password protect it.

-- Enter exact amounts in Part I to match the filed 1065, then have an authorized partner or the Partnership Representative sign Part II, and have the ERO complete Part III when applicable.
+- Enter exact amounts in Part I to match the filed 1065, then have a partner or member sign Part II for a regular Form 1065 return (the Partnership Representative, or Designated Individual if the PR is an entity, signs only for an Administrative Adjustment Request), and have the ERO complete Part III when applicable.

 - If figures change after signing by more than 150 on Form 1065 line 8 or more than 100 on ordinary business income, you must obtain a newly signed, corrected 8453-PE.